 The trading market for our common stock will depend in part on the research and reports that securities or industry analysts publish about us or our business.
-If one or more of the analysts who covers us downgrades our stock, or publishes inaccurate or unfavorable research about our business, our stock price would likely decline.
+We do not currently have and may never obtain research coverage by securities and industry analysts.
+If no securities or industry analysts commence coverage of our company, the trading price for our stock would be negatively impacted.
+If we obtain securities or industry analyst coverage and if one or more of the analysts who covers us downgrades our stock, publishes inaccurate or unfavorable research about our business, our stock price would likely decline.
 If one or more of these analysts ceases coverage of us or fails to publish reports on us regularly, demand for our stock could decrease, which could cause our stock price and trading volume to decline.